-For the up to date list of amber countries and territories, please visit: Rules for foreign travel to and from Wales: coronavirus (COVID-19).
+For the up to date travel list of countries and territories, please visit: rules for foreign travel to and from Wales: coronavirus (COVID-19).

-If a person arrives in Wales from an amber list country or territory, or if an arrival has been in an amber list country or territory and has not been in a red list country or territory at any time in the 10 days and the fully vaccinated exemption does not apply, they must:
+If a person arrives in Wales from a country or territory not on the Red-list, and has not been in a Red-list country or territory at any time in the 10 days prior to arrival in Wales and the fully vaccinated exemption does not apply, they must:

-- pre-book a testing package for all arrivals aged 5 and above for COVID-19 testing at Day 2 and Day 8 following arrival
+- pre-book a testing package (quarantine hotel bookings) for all arrivals aged 5 and above for COVID-19 testing at Day 2 and Day 8 following arrival

 - isolate for at least 10 days on arrival in Wales[footnote 2]